MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 ### Reset user score

-If the user was investigated and no suspicion for compromise was found, or if you want to reset the user's investigation priority score for any other reason, so so manually as follows:
+If the user was investigated and no suspicion for compromise was found, or if you want to reset the user's investigation priority score for any other reason, so manually as follows:

 1. In the Microsoft Defender Portal, under **Assets**, select **Identities**.